George C. Brownell: First term

 In 1894, Brownell attended the Clackamas County Republican convention.
 The convention delegates nominated him by acclamation to be the party's candidate for the state senate representing Clackamas County.
 He accepted the nomination.
 Brownell was also selected to attend the state Republican convention as a Clackamas County delegate.

 In the 1894 general election, Brownell defeated W. A. Starkweather, the People's Party candidate, by 327 votes.
 Brownell received 2,231 votes while Starkweather got 1,904.
-James Thorne, the Democratic Party candidate, ran third with 1,587 votes.
+James Thorne, the Democratic Party candidate, finished third with 1,587 votes.

 Brownell took his seat in the Oregon State Senate on January 14, 1895, representing Clackamas County's District 3.
-During the session Brownell was appointed chairman of the senate's railroads committee.
-He was also a member of the judiciary committee and medicine, pharmacy, and dentistry committee.
+During the session, Brownell was appointed chairman of the senate's railroads committee.
+He was also a member of the judiciary committee and the medicine, pharmacy, and dentistry committee.
 The session lasted just under six weeks, adjourning on February 23.

-Since Oregon state senators served four-year terms, Brownell did not have to run for re-election prior to the 1897 legislative session.
-The 19th Oregon Legislative Assembly began on January 11 with Brownell representing the senate's District 3.
-Brownell was re-appointed chairman of railroads committee.
+Since Oregon state senators served four-year terms, Brownell did not need to run for re-election prior to the 1897 legislative session.
+The 19th Oregon Legislative Assembly began on January 11 with Brownell representing the Senate's District 3.
+Brownell was re-appointed chairman of the railroads committee.
 He was also appointed to the judiciary and roads and highways committees.
 Prior to the Seventeenth Amendment to the Constitution, United States senators were elected by state legislatures.
-In 1897, Republicans dominated both chambers of Oregon's legislature.
-However, Republicans were divided between those who supported incumbent United States Senator John H. Mitchell and others who supported Joseph Simon, who was president of the Oregon State Senate.
-Despite the division, the state senate was organized with a sizable Mitchell majority, including Brownell.
-However, the Oregon House of Representatives was closely divided between pro-Mitchell and anti-Mitchell legislators.
+In 1897, Republicans dominated both chambers of Oregon's legislature, but the Republicans were divided between supporters of incumbent United States Senator John H. Mitchell and supporters of Joseph Simon, the president of the Oregon State Senate.
+The State Senate was organized with a sizable pro-Mitchell majority, including Brownell, but the Oregon House of Representatives was closely divided between pro-Mitchell and anti-Mitchell legislators.
 The two House factions were unable to agree on a speaker.
 Instead, they met separately, and in unofficial sessions elected rival speakers.
 As a result, the legislature was unable elect a United States senator or pass any laws.
 The state senate finally adjourned on March 2.

-In 1898, the Oregon legislature met in a special session to fill the United States senate seat that had been vacant for almost two years.
-Brownell attended that special session that began on September 26.
-After much debate, the legislature elected Joseph Simon to the fill Oregon's vacant United States Senate seat.
+On September 26, 1898, the Oregon legislature met in a special session to fill the United States Senate seat that had been vacant for almost two years, which Brownell attended.
+After much debate, the legislature elected Joseph Simon to fill the vacant Senate seat.
 The special session was adjourned on October 22.